 Step 2: Check the ACPL.
 This is your primary signal.
 A 42 ACPL means ~1700.
 A 95 ACPL means ~1300.

-Cross-reference all five signals.
-When ACPL, blunder count, opening depth, and endgame quality all point to the same band, your guess will be within 100 rating points — more accurate than most YouTube Guess the Elo segments.
+Cross-reference all six signals.
+When ACPL, blunder count, opening depth, endgame quality, and time usage all point to the same band, your guess will be within 100 rating points β more accurate than most YouTube Guess the Elo segments.

 Real PGN Comparison: Two Ratings Side by Side